 The Medical Mystery Behind America's Best-Selling Hair-loss Drug

-Last month a New York judge selected cases to represent the 1,400 men who have filed suit against drugmaker Merck, alleging that its hair-restoration pill stole their manhood and wrecked their minds.
+A New York judge selected cases to represent the 1,400 men who have filed suit against drugmaker Merck, alleging that its hair-restoration pill stole their manhood and wrecked their minds.
 Will science ever nail what's really going on?

 When the shot rang out on Jan.
 19, 2016, no one was around to hear it.
 Eric Carlos Rodriguez made sure.